commtech/fscc-windows/README.md

 configure it to handle your specific situation you need to modify the card's register values.

+_For a complete listing of all of the configuration options please see the manual._

 There are multiple ways of modifying the card's registers varying from using the Windows API to an FSCC specific API.
 Here are a few ways of doing this.

-NOTE: For a listing of all of the configuration options please see the manual.

-NOTE: In HDLC mode some settings are fixed at certain values.
+In HDLC mode some settings are fixed at certain values.
 If you are in HDLC mode and after setting/getting your registers some bits don't look correct then they are likely fixed.
 For a complete list of the fixed values see the CCR0 section of the manual.

-NOTE: You should make sure and purge the data stream after changing registers.
+You should make sure and purge the data stream after changing registers.
 Settings like CCR0 will require being purged for the changed settings to take effect.